mieko/sr-captcha/silk-road-2.md

 All of that stuff runs at near-native speed because we're leaning on ImageMagick for the heavy lifting.

+Note that this method (along with Marching Squares) would fail if any character in the character set consisted of more than one flood-fillable object.
+For example, the dot and stem combo of a lower-case `i` or `j`.
+In that case, it'd probably be easiest to totally discard extracted objects that don't hit minimum dimensions.
+Another approach would be to extract all objects, and combine those that completely overlap on the x axis.

 Pattern Matching
 ----------------